Samuel Coleridge-Taylor: Early life and education

-He later used the name "Samuel Coleridge-Taylor", with a hyphen, said to be following a printer's typographical error.
+He later used the name "Samuel Coleridge-Taylor", with a hyphen, said to be following a printer's error.

 In 1894 Taylor's father was appointed a coroner in the colony of Gambia.

 Marriage

 In 1899 Coleridge-Taylor married Jessie Walmisley, whom he had met as a fellow student at the Royal College of Music.
-Six years older than him, Jessie had left the college in 1893.
+Six years older than he, Jessie had left the college in 1893.
 Her parents objected to the marriage because Taylor was of mixed-race parentage, but relented and attended the wedding.

-The couple had a son, named Hiawatha (1900–1980) after a Native American immortalised in poetry, and a daughter Gwendolen Avril (1903–1998).
+The couple had a son, named Hiawatha Bryan (1900–1980) after the poetic figure, and a daughter Gwendolen Avril (1903–1998).
 Both had careers in music: Hiawatha adapted his father's works.
 Gwendolen started composing music early in life, and also became a conductor-composer; she used the professional name of Avril Coleridge-Taylor.

 Career

 By 1896, Coleridge-Taylor was already earning a reputation as a composer.
 He was later helped by Edward Elgar, who recommended him to the Three Choirs Festival.
 His "Ballade in A minor" was premiered there.
 His early work was also guided by the influential music editor and critic August Jaeger of music publisher Novello; he told Elgar that Taylor was "a genius".

 On the strength of Hiawatha's Wedding Feast, which was conducted by Professor Charles Villiers Stanford at its 1898 premiere and proved to be highly popular, Coleridge-Taylor made three tours of the United States in 1904, 1906, and 1910.
 In the United States, he became increasingly interested in his paternal racial heritage.
-Coleridge-Taylor participated as the youngest delegate at the 1900 First Pan-African Conference held in London, and met leading Americans through this connection, including poet Paul Laurence Dunbar and scholar and activist W.E.B.
-Du Bois.
+Coleridge-Taylor participated as the youngest delegate at the 1900 First Pan-African Conference held in London, and met leading Americans through this connection, including the poet Paul Laurence Dunbar and the scholar and activist W. E. B. Du Bois.

 Coleridge-Taylor's father Daniel Taylor was descended from African-American slaves who were freed by the British and evacuated from the colonies at the end of the American War of Independence; some 3,000 of these Black Loyalists were resettled in Nova Scotia.
 Others were resettled in London and the Caribbean.
 In 1792 some 1200 blacks from Nova Scotia chose to leave what they considered a hostile climate and society, and moved to Sierra Leone, which the British had established as a colony for free blacks.
 The Black Loyalists joined free blacks (some of whom were also African Americans) from London, and were joined by maroons from Jamaica, and slaves liberated at sea from illegal slave ships by the British navy.
 At one stage Coleridge-Taylor seriously considered emigrating to the United States, as he was intrigued by his father's family's past there.